 Jesús Corona was Mexico’s top scorer in qualification with 3 goals.

-Gianluigi Buffon will not end his professional footballing career at this summer’s World Cup due to Jakob Johansson;s goal against him, for Sweden, in the World Cup qualifying play-off match.
+Gianluigi Buffon will not be appearing at this summer’s World Cup due to Jakob Johansson’s goal against him, for Sweden, in the World Cup qualifying play-off match.

 Sweden were deserved winners and will play in Russia this summer after a tough time in a seriously competitive qualification group.